 Looking for pilgrim packing advice?
 Here’s what I have to say about packing for the pilgrim road in The 7 Secret Keys to Painless Pilgrimage.

-In 2017, I put my twin passions for walking and writing together to create Walk & Write adventure writing holidays.
+WALK & WRITE In 2017, I put my twin passions for walking and writing together to create Walk & Write adventure writing holidays.

 Walk & Write’s inaugural adventure writing holiday will walk the final 10 days of the Camino, from Sarria to Santiago de Compostela.